Arizona hotel reviewer and blogger tapped as travel judge

 We were asked nominate and vote for our favorite city in the world.

-Which city would YOU choose?
+Which city would YOU choose, if you were a travel judge?

 Experienced Hotel Reviewer turned 'Travel Judge'